elastic-rs/elastic/README.md

 # [`elastic_reqwest`](https://docs.rs/elastic_reqwest/*/elastic_reqwest/) [![Latest Version](https://img.shields.io/crates/v/elastic_reqwest.svg)](https://crates.io/crates/elastic_reqwest)

-Provides a no-fuss, ssynchronous [`reqwest`](https://github.com/seanmonstar/reqwest) implementation of the Elasticsearch REST API.
+Provides a no-fuss, synchronous [`reqwest`](https://github.com/seanmonstar/reqwest) implementation of the Elasticsearch REST API.
 The `reqwest` client is simple to use; there's basically no setup needed besides creating a `reqwest::Client` object to use for requests.
 The `reqwest` client is general-purpose and suitable for any scenario where on-demand requests are sufficient.

 This library is the HTTP backend for the higher-level [`elastic`](https://github.com/elastic-rs/elastic) client.